 - Explore incentives and requirements for electric vehicle charging infrastructure in new development and in the public right-of-way.

-- Incentivize shared mobility options and maximize vehicle occupancy, ensuring the City is able to develop partnerships with public and private companies that are structured through policy and fee structures to support climate goals and equitable access to the services.
+- Incentivize shared mobility options and maximize vehicle occupancy, ensuring the City is able to develop partnerships with public and private companies through policy and fee structures to support climate goals and equitable access to services.

 - Document and publish the anticipated greenhouse gas impact of every major city infrastructure project.